 Polk’s Political Power Struggle

-When former historian Roy Lillard collected material for his book in the decades prior to my editing it in 1999, he wrote, “Today we hope we are all Polk Countians looking toward the growth and betterment of the county.
-We will attempt to present the facts as recorded by the press of the time.
-We trust that we will never have a similar situation in Polk County, and that citizens of all political parties will hereafter work toward the good of Polk County regardless of political alignment.”
+And peace and justice prevailed and they all lived happily ever after?
+Not!
+But that’s another story, too.
+With political candidate signs covering our roadways indicating that we’re smack dab in the middle of an important election year, I hope we will all heed Roy Lillard’s admonition that “we as Polk Countians will look toward the growth and betterment of the county.
+And trust that we will never have a similar situation in Polk County, and that citizens of all political parties will hereafter work toward the good of Polk County regardless of political alignment.”
+Amen, and Amen!

 Polk County News | P.O.

 Box 129 | 3 Main Street | Benton TN 37307